-As Giannis Antetokounmpo grew up before the eyes of the NBA, everyone was quick to learn two things about the young Milwaukee Bucks forward: One, he worked hard, and two, nothing was more important than family.
+As Giannis Antetokounmpo grew up before the eyes of the NBA, everyone quickly learned two things about the young Milwaukee Bucks forward: One, he worked hard, and two, nothing was more important than family.

-Antetokounmpo has two sons — Maverick and Liam Charles.
+Antetokounmpo has two sons, Maverick and Liam Charles.
 Liam’s name is, in part, dedicated to his father.
-He’s the first to say his time is either spent at work (which is quite often) or at home with his family.
+The 2021 NBA Champion is the first to say his time is spent at work (quite often) or at home with his family.

-Even through all the fame and accolades, Antetokounmpo remains close with his brothers.
-His older brother Thanasis is a teammate of his with Milwaukee.
-Younger brother Kostas became an NBA champion as a member of the 2018 Los Angeles Lakers.
+Through all the fame and accolades, Antetokounmpo remains close with his brothers.
+His older brother Thanasis is his teammate on the Bucks.
+Younger brother Kostas became an NBA champion as a member of the 2020 Los Angeles Lakers.
 He also has brothers Alex and Francis.

 When his father died, Antetokounmpo went to work

-Charles died unexpectedly of a heart attack at age 54 in September of 2017.
-Giannis and his father were close, and the budding NBA superstar was already well aware of what his parents had to go through for him to even dream of an NBA career.
+Charles died unexpectedly of a heart attack at age 54 in September 2017.
+Giannis and his father were close, and the budding NBA superstar was already well aware of what his parents had to endure for him to dream of an NBA career.

 Life is about family and work for Antetokounmpo.
-So he dealt with the loss of his father the only way he knew how.
+So he dealt with losing his father the only way he knew how.